 There are again two types of airport limousine buses.
 The first type is called KAL, short for Korean Air Lines.
 These are deluxe buses which are bigger and more comfortable.
 They stop at major hotels in Seoul.
 The second type is the standard bus.
 They are not as big nor comfortable but they cost cheaper and they make more stops.
 This will bring you much closer to your final destination.
 The key here is finding out which bus to take.
 To help you on that, you can check out the airport limo bus website.

 You can purchase your bus tickets from the stands at the first floor of the Arrival hall close to Gates 4 and 9.
 There are also ticket stands outside the terminal near Gates 4, 6, 7, 8, 11, 13 and 9C.
 If you are a first-time traveler to Korea, it is advisable to get your tickets from the stands.
 However, note also that you can purchase the tickets from the drivers themselves by using cash or T-money.
 T-money is a transportation card that is re-loadable and you can purchase it from convenience stores.
 There are several convenience stores located inside Incheon airport so you can get your T-money from there.
+If you’re in a group and there’s only one person paying in cash directly to the bus driver, make sure that you inform the bus driver about this.
+Sometimes, bus drivers can get confused and forgetful.
+It’s safer that you clear this upon boarding the bus so that the driver won’t think that the rest of your company have not paid yet.

 Your ticket will tell you the bus number as well as the gate number where the bus stop is located.
 There is a letter beside the gate number.
 “A” means to the left (of Gate12 for example) and “B” means to the right.
 When you get to the bus stop, you need to confirm your bus stop number, the bus number and destination.
 The bus stop sign will show the destinations as well as the timetable.